“Home to colonies of seabirds in the spring and summer months.”

 Marsden Rock is popular with tourists and local residents throughout the year.
-A wide variety of waders, which can include Bar-tailed Godwit, Curlew, Lapwing, Oystercatcher, Purple Sandpiper, Redshank, Sanderling and Turnstone,; are regulary present, esepcially during low tides.
-During the spring/summer months this scenic coastal habitat is filled with activity as Kittiwakes, Cormorants and other seabirds such as Fulmars build their nests to help bring life to the next generation.
+A wide variety of waders, which can include Bar-tailed Godwit, Curlew, Knot, Lapwing, Oystercatcher, Purple Sandpiper, Redshank, Ringed Plover Sanderling and Turnstone; are regularly present, especially during low tides.
+During the spring and summer months this scenic coastal habitat is filled with activity as hundreds of Kittiwakes, Cormorants and other seabirds such as Fulmars build their nests to help bring life to the next generation.
 Marsden is perfect location to experience breeding colonies of seabirds up close.

 Migrants include Wheatear and Redstarts, during the spring and autumn.
 On occasions, less common birds come to visit, as they are blown off course during storms or as they wander into the UK on their travels during migration.

 Further down the coast at Whitburn there is a popular seawatching hide.
-Car parking is available close to the Seaburn Lighthouse and coastal walk.
+Car parking for this is available close to the Seaburn Lighthouse and coastal walk.
 Keys for the bird hide are available to purchase from the lighthouse.
 Whitburn is famous for a small group of dedicated birdwatchers, that contribute to the recording of seabirds all year round.
 Over the past thirty years, sadly everyone has experienced dramatic declines in many sea birds such as Shearwaters and Skuas.

 There is free access to the coastal shore and surrounding cliffs.
 There are some stairs which travel from the beach below to the car park, which is adjacent to the Marsden Grotto pub.

-Food, drinks and toilets are availble for customers at the Marsden Grotto.
+Food, drinks and toilets are available for customers at the Marsden Grotto

 There is parking available which adjacent to the Marsden Grotto.

-Further information regarding the birds recorded at Marsden Rock, is available from the Durham Bird Club.
-The club publishes an annaul report of species recorded in County Durham for a reasonable price.
+Further information regarding the birds recorded at Marsden Rock, is available from The Durham Bird Club.
+The club publishes an annual report of species recorded in County Durham for a reasonable price.